-When your company is advertising on Google is paying for attention.
-Since attention can be faked in the digital world, paying for bot-generated attention is obviously a bad business.
+When your company is advertising on Google, it is paying for attention.
+Since attention can be faked in the digital world, paying for bot-generated attention is a bad business.

 n a land where things can be easily faked (news, traffic, money, etc.), to whom can you trust your ad dollars?

 Well, the short answer is no one.
 Besides the usual security tools that you can use to combat Ad Fraud, the very best thing you can do is to own the data.

 When I say “data,” I mean “connection.”
 If you are capturing subscribers for your blog, talk to them.
 Engage with them.
 Earn their permission to speak to them, to follow up, to ask for more information, to sell them.
 You can do this programmatically using Zapier or MailChimp; there are tons of communication tools for this purpose.